-25 Md.
+30 Md.
 Code Ann., Ins.
 Art. § 27-1001.

-26 COMAR 31.08.11.
+31 COMAR 31.08.11.

-27 As an alternative to filing under Section 27-1001, consumers may file a regular complaint with MIA alleging that an insurer has failed to act in good faith.
+32 As an alternative to filing under Section 27-1001, consumers may file a regular complaint with MIA alleging that an insurer has failed to act in good faith.
 The list of unfair claim settlement practices in Section 27-303 was amended in 2007 to add "fail to act in good faith."
 Like Section 27-1001, an insurer can be found in violation of failing to act in good faith when the consumer who makes the allegation is the policyholder of that insurer (first party claims).
-An insurer cannot be held in violation of the law for failing to act in good faith if the person who suffered a loss and filed a claim is not the policyholder of the insurer (a third party claim).
+An insurer cannot be held in violation of the law for failing to act in good faith if the person who suffered a loss and filed a claim is not the policyholder of the insurer (a third-party claim).

-28 MIA does not routinely advise the Division if there are any pending Section 27-1001 matters before the Commissioner.
-The Division periodically checks the MIA website for these matters concerning homeowners or medical professional liability insurance.
+33 MIA did not routinely advise the Division if there are any pending Section 27-1001 matters before the Commissioner.
+The Division periodically checked the MIA website for these matters concerning homeowners or medical professional liability insurance.
+In FY23, the Division met with MIA to discuss this matter and developed a process for the Division to receive notification and copies of the filings and final orders.